dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 dbt treated snapshots like tables - there were no [snapshot meta-fields](/docs/build/snapshots#snapshot-meta-fields) added to your snapshot target table - and because those meta-fields don't exist, dbt correctly identifies and tells you that you intend to snapshot into a table that isn't a snapshot.

-When this happens, it means you have to start from scratch - resnapshotting your source data as if it was the first time by dropping your "snapshot" that isn't a real snapshot table.
+When this happens, you have to start from scratch &mdash; re-snapshotting your source data as if it was the first time by dropping your "snapshot" which isn't a real snapshot table.
 Then dbt snapshot will create the snapshot a new and insert the snapshot meta-fields as expected.